zenml-io/zenml-openpipe/blog_post.md

     return output_path
 ```

-This step transforms your raw data (CSV or DataFrame) into the specialized JSONL format required by OpenPipe, handling:
+This step transforms your raw data (CSV or DataFrame) into the specialized JSONL format required by [OpenPipe](https://docs.openpipe.ai/overview/introduction), handling:

 - Formatting training examples with proper role assignments
 - Splitting data into training and testing sets
 - Applying system prompts consistently
 - Preserving important metadata for analysis

+For more information on OpenPipe's data format requirements, visit their [dataset documentation](https://docs.openpipe.ai/overview/datasets).

 ## Practical Implementation